amitbacancy/ejabberd-mod-apns/README.md

 ### Compilation

-Because of the dependencies such as xml.hrl, logger.hrl, etc it's recommended to compile the module with ejabberd itself: put it in the *ejabberd/src* directory and run the default compiler.
+Because of the dependencies, it's recommended to compile the module with ejabberd itself: put it in the *ejabberd/src* directory and run the default compiler.
+For example with the Make tool:

+> make install

 ### Configuration